RayHackett/enzymm/README.md

 <!-- [![Bioconda](https://img.shields.io/conda/vn/bioconda/pyhmmer?logo=anaconda&style=flat&maxAge=3600)](https://anaconda.org/bioconda/pyhmmer) -->
 <!-- [![AUR](https://img.shields.io/aur/version/python-pyhmmer?logo=archlinux&style=flat&maxAge=3600)](https://aur.archlinux.org/packages/python-pyhmmer) -->

+A more in depth documentation is availabe here: (https://enzymm.readthedocs.io/en/latest/)

 ## ️Overview

 Enzyme Motif Miner uses geometric template matching to identify known arrangements of catalytic residues called templates in protein structures.
 It searches protein structures provided by the user against a database of templates. `EnzyMM` ships with a library of catalytic templates derived from the [Mechanism and Catalytic Site Atlas](https://www.ebi.ac.uk/thornton-srv/m-csa/) (M-CSA) but you can also generate your own.
 These templates represent consensus arrangements of catalytic sites found in active sites of experimental protein structures.